benc-uk/azure-devops-core-docker/readme.md

 * .NET Core (ASP MVC webapp)
 * Docker & Docker Machine

-You do not need to be an .NET or ASP expert for the coding part but you will need to be unafraid to make basic changes to a C# file, and some HTML.
-Likewise no prior experience with VSTS and Azure is required (but beneficial).
-We will also spend some time with the Docker & docker-machine command line clients (but all commands will be supplied).
+You do not need to be an .NET expert for the coding part but you will need to make basic changes to a C# file, and some HTML.
+Likewise no prior experience with VSTS and Azure is required (but obviously beneficial).
+We will also spend some time with the Docker & docker-machine command line tools, but all commands will be supplied.
 You will be able to complete the lab with either a Windows or Mac machine, but only Windows has been tested.

-Note.
+> Note.
 The scenario purposely does not use Azure Container Service, for this learning scenario Docker Machine presents a simpler & more lightweight way to get started with Docker running in Azure

 The basic overall flow is:
 * Create .NET Core ASP app from template